-where we use the convention that $x_0=-\infty$ and $x_{n+1}=+\infty$.
-The operator $ \Lpart^{(n)} $ may be seen as the generator of full-space ASEP with $n$ particles, where the $x_i$ denote the positions of the particles.
+where for $\vec x\in \Weyl{n}$, $\vec x_i^{\pm}:=(x_1, \dots, x_i\pm 1, \dots, x_n)$, and we use the notational convention that $x_0=-\infty$ and $x_{n+1}=+\infty$.
+The operator $\Lpart^{(n)} $ is also the generator of a continuous Markov process on the state space $\Weyl{n}$: the full-space ASEP with $n$ particles, where the state of the particle system is now described by particle positions $x_i$ rather than occupation variables $\eta_i$ as previously.
 Note that in \eqref{eq:defgeneratorfullspace}, $\p$ and $\q$ are the jump rates associated to right and left, while in \eqref{eq:defLpart}, we have chosen the opposite orientation.
 We will use the following Markov duality. \begin{proposition}[{\cite[Theorem 4.2, Proposition 4.7]{borodin2012duality}}] Fix $n\geqslant 1$.
 The full-space ASEP with right and left jump rates $\p$ and $\q$ (i.e. the Markov process with generator \eqref{eq:defgeneratorfullspace}) and the $n$-particle ASEP with right and left jump rates $\q$ and $\p$ (i.e. the Markov process with generator \eqref{eq:defLpart}) are dual with respect to

 where we have extended the definitions of $Q_x(\eta)$ and $N_x(\eta)$ in \eqref{eq:defQx} and \eqref{eq:defNx} to negative values of $x$ and $\eta\in \lbrace 0,1\rbrace^{\Z}$.
 In particular, for any $\eta\in \lbrace 0,1\rbrace^{\Z}$ and $\vec x\in \Weyl{n}$,